Oshi2000/Test-Automation-Wiley/README.md

 ## About the files

 - **test_functions.py**
-  - Contains all the test functions to at once.
+  - Contains all the test functions that can run at once.

 - **test_login_options.py**
   - Contains test 01 separately.